hectorproko/PERSISTING-DATA-IN-KUBERNETES/Project23_Steps.md

-the issue si because of no pods running that are using the PVC not due to missing pv, thats another error, that will eventually appear if we do not have pv
+the issue si because of no pods running that are using the PVC not due to missing pv, thats another error, that will eventually appear if we do not have pv and fix "waiting for first consumer to be created before binding" which is what tells that we need a pod -->
--->

 After provisioning the missing nodes, the Deployment should become ready: